 Searching for a home amongst the gum trees

 Koalas have had a tough go of it lately.
 Habitat loss remains the greatest threat to these beautiful marsupials.
 With suitable environments shrinking, and forests only able to support finite number of Koalas, populations are being fragmented, making it harder for Koalas to find food and breed.
 Disease and climate change events such as drought and bushfires have also had a devastating impact.
 That’s why Taronga is prioritising the conservation of Koala as an animal of utmost importance to the Australian landscape.

 Come and meet us

-You can meet our Koalas in the Australian Walkabout at Taronga Zoo Sydney and Taronga Western Plains Zoo Dubbo.
+Koalas can be seen at both Taronga Zoo Sydney and at Taronga Western Plains Zoo Dubbo in the Australia precinct.